-Detailed information and recommendations for each tree inventoried is provided within Appendix A. Mapping in Appendix B shows all trees inventoried on and adjacent the Subject Lands and Critical Root Zones (CRZ).
-Tree protection fencing and limits of construction are also shown on Mapping in Appendix B. A selection of site photographs taken during field inventories are provided in Appendix C.
+Detailed information and recommendations for each tree inventoried is provided within Appendix A. Appendix B identifies current vegetation including the location of surveyed trees on the Subject Lands with a current aerial photograph.
+Mapping in Appendix C shows the proposed development plan with all trees inventoried on and adjacent the Subject Lands and Critical Root Zones (CRZ).
+Tree protection fencing and limits of construction are also shown on Mapping in Appendix C. A selection of site photographs taken during field inventories are provided in Appendix D.

-TREE CARE RECOMMENDATIONS
+GENERAL TREE CARE RECOMMENDATIONS

-The following are minimum standards for tree care recommendations that shall be applied to trees recommended to be retained as identified in Appendix A. Any additional specific standards or specifications required by the City of Ottawa shall supersede the following recommendations and be adhered to accordingly.
+The following are minimum standards for tree care recommendations that shall be applied as required to trees recommended to be retained as identified in Appendix A. Any additional specific standards or specifications required by the City of Ottawa shall supersede the following recommendations and be adhered to accordingly.